 Why didn't you tell me you found that difficult/were suffering/etc?

 It does also take me a ridiculously long time to become comfortable around people (you are looking at years here, months if you are lucky), due to the social anxiety that can raise its ugly head.
 Sometimes I really want to say something, but cannot find an appropriate time to say it in my eyes or I find the words but then put so much pressure on myself to say something that I then forget what I am going to say.
-Sometimes I got embarrassed that the thing I may be struggling with is something everyone else seems to be OK in terms of adjusting to or doing which seems so simple or age appropriate.
+Sometimes I got embarrassed that the thing I may be struggling with is something everyone else seems to be okay in terms of adjusting to or doing which seems so simple or age appropriate.
 Sometimes I also wanted to make myself able - I got frustrated with the fact I did struggle so put silly amounts of pressure on myself to achieve and do.
 Anyone who knows me well knows that in an academic sense I am a chronic overachiever and perfectionist.
 I want to be on top of my game and doing the best I can at any given moment.
 I guess this also carries across into other parts of my life too, for example not letting people down.
 I didn't like to be seem as unable.
-I wasn't at a point where I could accept help, in part due to the fact that as I explained in the above point, that I didn't see myself as an individual with a diagnosis of Asperger's.
+I wasn't at a point where I could accept help, in part due to the fact that as I explained in the above point, that I didn't see myself as an autistic person.
 But then when I needed help and things may have gone beyond breaking point, I had been going along with this facade for so long, that others may have found it hard to know when I really needed help, as it seemingly came out of nowhere.

 Why didn't you tell me that (piece of information of your choice) - why were you withholding information from me?